mrthlinh/Spotify-Playlist-Recommender/README.md

 - Week
   - [x] Word2vec model for song-based model in Spark
   - [x] Word2vec model for playlist-based model in Spark
-  - [ ] Implement user-based CF -> Need to test
+  - [x] Implement playlist-based CF -> Need to test
-  - [ ] Implement item-based CF -> Need to test
+  - [x] Implement song-based CF -> Need to test
-  - [ ] NMF with Sk-learn with scipy.sparse vector
+  - [x] NMF with Sk-learn with scipy.sparse vector
   - [ ] ALS with Vectos.sparse in Spark

 - Week: